keyboardio/Kaleidoscope/README.md

 Right now, the code is really ugly.
 It'll be nicer soon.
 Please don't judge us too harshly.

+# Getting Started

+Once you have a git checkout, you'll need to pull in the libraries we depend on.
+To do that:

+$ cd KeyboardioFirmware
+$ git submodule init
+$ git submodule update
+$ cd source
+$ make

 <3 jesse

 [![Build